 - Then pour Hydrogen peroxide directly onto the stain until it is thoroughly saturated, and scrub again with the toothbrush.

 - Launder as usual.
 Check to see if stain is still visible before drying.
 If the stain is still there, repeat the process until the stain is no longer visible, or try another method.

 Don't wait any longer.
 Contact Ultra Clean of Brevard today and we'll have your business, office, or vacation rental cleaned in no time.
 Cleaning services in Melbourne, Cocoa Beach, Viera, Rockledge and surrounding Florida areas.
-Just give us a call at 321-868-0300 or 321-403-1761 and we can arrange convenient service for you.
+Just give us a call at 321-403-1761 and we can arrange convenient service for you.